Takeshi Morisato (森里 武)

 My philosophical education included programs in both North American and European institutions which cherished the “History of Philosophy,” while remaining critically inclusive of continental philosophy.
 As a result, my first entry into the area of East Asian and Japanese philosophy was a comparative/continental approach.
 I now examine the histories of East Asian and Japanese philosophies within the context of “world philosophies.”

 Most of my recent publications are dedicated to contemporary Japanese philosophy (especially the Kyoto School).
-However, with a view to teaching the history of Japanese philosophy at the PPLS, I am currently working on an introductory text on Kūkai 空海(774–835) and his Shingon Esoteric Buddhist philosophy.
+However, with a view to teaching an introduction to world philosophies at the PPLS, I am currently working on a comparative examination of Buddhist and Africana philosophy.

 Affiliated research centres